 - 2016 Cycle Live Nottingham Road Omnium – Men’s Cat 3/4 – 3rd overall.

 - 2016 Scunthorpe Track League Men A – 1st overall.
 I won 18 races and finished on the podium in 41 out of 46 races.

 - 2016 – 3rd – Tacx Team Time Trial World Championships (Team UK).

-- 2017 Elite Kiwi Tour – 1st overall GC, 1st overall KOM Classification, 1st overall Sprint Classification.
+- 2017 Elite Tour of New Zealand – 1st overall GC, 1st overall KOM Classification, 1st overall Sprint Classification (Zwift).

 - 2017 Scunthorpe Track League Men A – 1st overall.
 I won 13 races and finished on the podium in 36 out of 42 races.

 - 2017 Stuart Whalley Omnium – 1st overall.